oj-tooth/synthocean/README.md

 Description:

-Interp_model2SWOT is an approach designed to interpolate model SSH (sea surface height) data onto the SWOT (Surface Water and Ocean Topography) grid.
-Given a single daiy model SSH data, the script interpolates the SSH data onto a given SWOT swath.
+Interp_model2SWOT is an approach designed to interpolate model SSH (Sea Surface Height) data onto the SWOT (Surface Water and Ocean Topography) grid.
+Given a single daily model data, the script interpolates the SSH data onto a given SWOT swath.

 Main Requered Inputs:

 - model files containing SSH data.
 - Model mask containing the longitude and latitude coordinates.
 - SWOT data file containing the target longitude/latitude grid.
 It is recommended to use the "Expert" version of these files.
 - Interpolator: The script offers two interpolation methods.
 Scipy interpolation method and Pyinterp interpolation method.
 Only one method can be chosen at a time, depending on user preference.